strandlie/EC-Shop/README.md

 * In the first tab, owners can see stats describing how often items are picked up, so that you can see which items are popular.
-* In the second tab, owners can see how many items are remainding, so that you know when restocking is needed.
+* In the second tab, owners can see how many items are remaining, so that you know when restocking is needed.
 * The Demographics tab provides information about the customers visiting the shop.